 - 1. Certified Coach with 14 years of experience in executive coaching, the owner of the leading company in Croatia for executive coaching with 15 employees (40-50 coachees).
 Since 2007, official partner in Croatia of Academy of Executive Coaching AoEC, London (Hereinafter: 1CC); - 2.
-Certified Coach with 8 years of experience in executive coaching (ILM Executive Coach), Since 1990 Director of Studies and the Principal of Linguae Language School since 1990 (Hereinafter: 2CC); - 3.
-Licensed Supervisor with 6 years of experience in supervision, Director of the Centre for Social Welfare (Hereinafter: 2LS) - 4.
-Supervisee, non-teaching education specialist for pedagogy, with 20 years of work experience who works in Secondary Vocational School (Hereinafter: 3SE) - 5.
+Licensed Supervisor with 6 years of experience in supervision, Director of the Centre for Social Welfare (Hereinafter: 2LS) - 3.
+Supervisee, non-teaching education specialist for pedagogy, with 20 years of work experience who works in Secondary Vocational School (Hereinafter: 3SE) - 4.
 Supervisee, clown-doctor, local coordinator with 6 years of experience in Red Noses NGO (Hereinafter: 4SW)